Investigation underway after body of swimmer found close to Inishowen pier

 It is understood that gardaí are treating the discovery of the body as a tragic accident.

-A Garda spokesman said gardaí are investigating all the circumstances of the discovery of the man’s body, which was removed to Letterkenny University Hospital where a postmortem will be conducted.
+A Garda spokesman said gardaí are investigating all the circumstances of the discovery of his body, which was removed to Letterkenny University Hospital where a postmortem was carried out.

+Mr Sadler, a retired Cranna College teacher, was known to swim regularly at Bunagee.

+Carndonagh councillor Albert Doherty said there was disbelief in the community at the death of the well-known former teacher.

 Subscribe or register today to discover more from DonegalLive.ie